-Q4.
+Q5.
 Are deposits received from customers subject to GST?

-A4.
+A5.
 Deposits that form part payment of the total consideration payable by the customer, is subject to standard rate at the time of payment of the deposits.
 On the other hand, if the deposits are used as security and will be fully refunded upon completion of the contract, no GST will be chargeable.

-Q5.
+Q6.
 Is GST chargeable on a security/floating deposit which is used as a security bond and is fully refundable?

-A5.
-No. However, if at the end of the transaction, the floating deposit is used as a payment for services, GST shall be chargeable at the time the deposit is used for the payment.

-Q6.
-Sometimes telecommunication services are bundled with non taxable supply.
+- A6.
+No. However, if the floating deposit is used as a payment for services, GST shall be chargeable at the time the deposit is used for the payment. - Q7.
+Sometimes telecommunication services are bundled in a package.
 What is the value of supply for GST purpose?

-- A6.
-Telecommunication services are sometimes bundled with non taxable or out of scope supply.
-For example, donation by way of short message service (SMS).
-SMS is taxable as a telecommunication service, whereas the donation is not a supply.
+- A7.
+Telecommunication services are sometimes bundled in a package.
+For example, free 20 minutes call and free 20 SMS in a package.
+SMS is a taxable as a telecommunication service, whereas free services is not a supply.
 If all of the following criteria are met, tax applies only to the taxable services provided as part of the package. - Each supply is separately priced. - The customer chooses the supplies that are part of the package. - The total price of the package depends on the individually priced supply that the customer has selected. - The supplies are separately itemized on the tax invoice.